vmware/vic/doc/user_doc/vic_app_dev/using_volumes_with_vic.md

 Some images, for example, `mongo` or `redis:alpine`, contain volume bind information in their metadata. vSphere Integrated Containers Engine creates such volumes with the default parameters and treats them as anonymous volumes. vSphere Integrated Containers Engine treats all volume mount paths as unique, in the same way that Docker does.
 This should be kept in mind if you attempt to bind other volumes to the same location as anonymous or image volumes.
 A specified volume always takes priority over an anonymous volume.

 If you require an image volume with a different volume capacity to the default, create a named volume with the required capacity.
 You can mount that named volume to the location that the image metadata specifies.
-You can find the location by running `docker inspect <i>image name</i>` and consulting the `Volumes` section of the output.
+You can find the location by running `docker inspect image_name` and consulting the `Volumes` section of the output.
 The resulting container has the required storage capacity and the endpoint.

 <a name="create_container"></a>
 ## Create a Container and Attach it to an Anonymous or Named Volume ##